microsoft/vscode-docs/docs/python/environments.md

 ## How to choose an environment

-By default, the Python extension uses on the first Python interpreter it finds in the path, but it's easy to switch between environments.
-By quickly switching environments, you can test different parts of your project with different interpreters.
+By default, the Python extension looks for and uses on the first Python interpreter it finds in the system path.
+To disable this check and allow VS Code to rely on a system-wide installation of Python, set the `python.disableInstallationCheck` setting to `true` in your user settings.

+VS Code makes it easy to switch between multiple environments, allowing you to test different parts of your project with different interpreters as needed.

 To use a specific interpreter, select the **Python: Select Interpreter** command from the **Command Palette** (`kb(workbench.action.showCommands)`).